 These can be symptoms of gum disease.
 A professional cleaning or gum evaluation at Clove Dental can help stop the irritation before it becomes more serious.

 Choose the right mouthwash if you have sensitive gums.
 Gentle mouthwash without alcohol is usually a safe choice.
-If you're not sure which one to use, our dental team in Thousand Oaks can help you choose!
+If you are not sure which one to use, our dental team in Thousand Oaks can help you choose!

-If your gums are tender or irritated, schedule a visit with our Thousand Oaks dental team today.
+If you have painful or swollen gums, come into our Thousand Oaks dental practice to see us today.
 Your smile will thank you.

 What mouthwash is best for sensitive gums?